Ashok-0003/repo-3/Overview/DevOps/Debugging-Guide.md

 3. jobs - functions

 ## Sandbox AKS Cluster
+### Using portal UI
+1. Go to the environment specific cluster - aks-cpd-apps-<env>-we-01
+Monitoring -> Insights -> Containers
+- Select the relevant container
+- Check if the deployed image is latest or matched with the build Id
+- Select view in analytics and view kubernetes event logs

+2. For public clusters, kubernetes resources pane gives good view on workloads Cluster -> Kubernetes Resources -> Deployments, Jobs

+### Using command line
 1. Connect to the subscription
 ```
 az account get-access-token --subscription 'Central Platform Development'